idvorkin/idvorkin.github.io/_td/irl.md

 - Remote car starter - ~ 200\$ and you can start your car from the house so that it's warm and toasty when you get in.
 - Wireless Air Play - ~ 500\$.
 OMG - having CarPlay (especially on iOS 13) without plugging in your phone - wow!
 - Back up Camera ~ 30\$.
 OMG - Hard to believe I went years without one.

+## Camera

+I ended up getting an m200 because a time of purchase it was the only cheap cannon with clean HDMI output.
+I'd have prefered the m50, but it didn't have clean HDMI output which was a deal breaker.

+### Lenses

+I'm a fan of pancake lenses.
+I think that's the top value of an SLR, getting fantastic low light people photos.

 ## Morning Routine